 We observed that the dental care and treatment of patients was planned and delivered in a way that ensured patients' safety and welfare.
-Patients completed a medical history form at their first visit and this was reviewed by the clinician prior to the commencement of dental treatment, and at subsequent visits.
+Patients completed a medical history form at their first visit and this was reviewed by the dentists prior to the commencement of dental treatment, and at subsequent visits.
 The dental care records we looked at were well structured and contained sufficient detail to demonstrate what treatment had been prescribed and completed, and what was due to be carried out.
 The records were stored securely.
+The dentists were assisted at all times by a dental nurse.